ropensci/stats19/README.md

 <!-- This means `crashes_2017` is much more usable than `crashes_2017_raw`, as shown below, which shows three records and some key variables in the messy and clean datasets: -->

-**Note**: The Department for Transport calls this table ‘accidents’ but a more appropriate term may be more appropriate, according to road safety advocacy groups such as [RoadPeace](http://www.roadpeace.org/take-action/crash-not-accident/).
+**Note**: The Department for Transport calls this table ‘accidents’ but ‘crashes’ is a more appropriate terms, according to road safety advocacy groups such as [RoadPeace](http://www.roadpeace.org/take-action/crash-not-accident/).
 For this reason we are faithful to the name provided in the data’s official documentation but call the resulting datset `crashes`.